wsummerhill/wsummerhill.github.io/_posts/2022-12-09-CSharp-Alt-Shellcode-Callbacks.md

 SymRegisterCallback
 ```

-And finally, here is the GitHub repo of all the documented callback functions malware samples I created in CSharp:<br />
+And finally, here is the GitHub repo of all the documented callback function malware samples I created in CSharp:<br />
 LINK: [My CSharp Alternative Shellcode Callbacks repo](https://github.com/wsummerhill/CSharp-Alt-Shellcode-Callbacks)